 Collection of Historic Instruments: Do you want to hear the original sound of Johann Strauss?
 At Vienna’s Collection of Historic Instruments at Neue Burg, start the old phonograph and listen to the Strauss music band play the ‘Fruhlingsstimmenwalzer’ (‘spring voices waltz’).

 Johann Strauss’ Tomb: One of the most romantic tombstones at the Central Cemetery in Vienna belongs to Johann Strauss and his third wife Adele: A finely chiseled block in white marble displays a nymph with harp, Johann Strauss’ portrait and dancing and fiddling angels.

 Very movingly, Strauss’ final resting place is right next to his dear friend and fellow musician, Johannes Brahms.

 Strauss Music Events

 Between you and me (and the rest of the internet community) I have a hard time recommending a dedicated Johann Strauss music event that is not touristic.
 However, quite a few Austrians like to dance to Johann Strauss, see a Strauss operetta or enjoy him on Sunday classical radio together with their breakfast roll.
-I myself do get emotional every time Austrian Airlines plays the Danube Waltz when we land in Vienna!
+If you book a flight with Austrian Airlines you will most likely listen to the Danube Waltz when you land in Vienna!

 Among the most iconic tunes are the overture and the song ‘Ich lade gern mir Gäste ein’ (‘I like to invite guests’).
-Fortunately for non-German speakers the Wiener Volksoper and Vienna State Opera use English surtitles.
+Fortunately for non-German speakers Volksoper Vienna and Vienna State Opera use English surtitles.